syncfusion-content/javascript-docs/js/Diagram/Commands.md

 <td>
 nudge</td><td>
 direction (string)<br/>
-Value accepted-(“up”/“down”/“left”/“right”)<br/>
+Value accepted- (“up”/“down”/“left”/“right”)<br/>
 delta(integer)</td><td>
-Nudge command moves the selected elements towards up/ down/ left/ right by the number of pixels specified by the parameter delta.When delta is not specified, by default it is considered as 1 pixel.</td></tr>
+Nudge command moves the selected elements towards up/ down/ left/ right by the number of pixels specified by the parameter delta.
+When delta is not specified, by default it is considered as 1 pixel.</td></tr>
 </table>

+_Nudge Commands_

 The following code illustrates how to execute **Nudge** command.

 {% highlight js %}

 //nudge up
-diagram.nudge("up" , 5);
+diagram.nudge("up", 5);

 {% endhighlight %}